maartenjanvangool/agent-java-junit5/README.md

 Extend *ReportPortalListener*, override *getTestItem()* and replace *com.epam.reportportal.junit5.ReportPortalListener* with fully qualified custom Listener class name in this file.

+## Disabled tests reporting
+By default reporting of @Disabled tests is switched off.
+To switch it on - add -PreportDisabledTests=true to an execution goal.

 ### Maven

 ```xml